Lets-code-with-us/Scams-Alert/content/content-guidelines.md

 <!-- ADSENSE -->
 ## 10. Final Statement

-By using DevBlogger, you agree to these guidelines.
+By using ScamAlert, you agree to these guidelines.
 Our goal is to create a valuable, respectful, and professional blogging environment for developers worldwide.
 Let's work together to maintain the highest standards of quality and professionalism on the platform!

 These guidelines may be updated periodically.
 It is your responsibility to stay informed about any changes.
 Major updates will be announced to all users via email and platform notifications.